Estimated reading time: 7 minutes

 Both Stephanie and I went to school at a small university on the east coast of Canada called Mount Allison University.
 It has held steady at around 2,000 students in the sleepy town of Sackville, New Brunswick for decades.

 Sackville boasts a population of perhaps 5,000 people when the students are there.
-In the summer however, life slows to a snail’s pace as perhaps only a couple of hundred students stick around to take care of various on-campus jobs and research positions.
+In the summer, however, life slows to a snail’s pace as perhaps only a couple of hundred students stick around to take care of various on-campus jobs and research positions.

 In the spring of 1998, I learned that Stephanie was going to be one of those 200 people.
 She would be spending her summer working in one of the campus labs.
 I quickly did the math and determined that having only one-tenth the number of men around increased my chances of being noticed significantly.

-A Summer Job in Sackville Became My Mission
+Drew Dudley’s Summer Job Became His Mission